MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-add-vm-image.md

 3. The VM Image status changes to ‘Succeeded’ when the image is successfully added.

-4. All tenants can now consume the VM Image by specifying the Publisher, Offer, SKU, and Version of the added VM Image in an Azure Resource Manager template (just as in Azure).
+4. Tenants can deploy the VM Image by specifying the Publisher, Offer, SKU, and Version of the added VM Image in an Azure Resource Manager template (just as in Azure).
 To make the VM image more readily available for tenant consumption in the UI, it is best